Skip to content

 Conclusion

 This work may contribute significantly to drug discovery and the development of therapeutic agents against the influenza A virus.
-The identification of terpenoid compounds that bind strongly to the NP protein and exhibit favorable drug-like properties through in silico studies provides a promising foundation for further research and the development of potential inhibitors targeting this critical viral protein.
+The identification of terpenoid compounds that bind strongly to the NP protein and exhibit favorable drug-like properties through studies provides a promising foundation for further research and the development of potential inhibitors targeting this critical viral protein.

 Loading